microsoft/wslg/README.md

 From a command prompt with administrator privileges, run the command `wsl --install`, then reboot when prompted.

 After reboot the installation will continue.
 You'll be asked to enter a username and password.
 These will be your Linux credential, they can be anything you want and don't have to match your Windows credentials.

+Once installation is complete, run the command `wsl --update` from an elevated command prompt.
+This will put you onto the latest WSL+WSLg train and ensure you have the latest selfhost bits.

 Voila!
 WSL and WSLg are installed and ready to be used!